Pants complex, TQFT and hyperbolic geometry: Fusion computations at a limit

 where $\varepsilon(\gamma)\in \lbrace \pm 1 \rbrace$ depends only on the curve $\gamma.$ \end{proposition}

-\begin{proof} Following \cite{RD} we will view $T_r^{\gamma} \phi_a$ as $\gamma$ layered over $\Gamma$ with each edge colored by $a$ and we will apply the three step process outlined earlier.
-Recall that Step 1 is to apply the strand rule at each intersection point of $\gamma$ with the decomposition system $P\cup P',$ plus once for each come-back pattern, separating the overcrossing and undercrossing of each come-back pattern into two different arcs.
+\begin{proof} Following \cite{RD}, we will view $T_r^{\gamma} \phi_a$ as $\gamma$ layered over $\Gamma$ with each edge colored by $a$ and we will apply the three step process outlined earlier.
+Recall that Step 1 is to apply the strand rule at each intersection point of $\gamma$ with the decomposition system $P\cup P'$, plus once for each come-back pattern, separating the overcrossing and undercrossing of each come-back pattern into two different arcs.
 In Steps 2 and 3 we will apply Lemmas \ref{lemma:sliding} and \ref{lemma:singleArcAnnuli} and fusion rules to delete black arcs in the remnants of Step 1.
 Because the Sliding Lemma allows to permute the endpoints of the configurations resulting from Step 1 along the edges of $\Gamma$, the order with which we apply the strand rule at come-back arcs and for intersection points $\gamma\cap \alpha_e$ or $\gamma \cap \alpha_e'$ is not important.
 See Figure \ref{fig:remainingpatterns}.

-Let us first give an interpretation of states.
-For each endpoint $p$ of an arc $\in B$ that is an intersection point of $ \gamma\cap (P\cup P'),$ the sign $s(p)$ corresponds to the choice of $\pm 1$ color shift we used while applying the strand rule at $p$.
-If $p$ is an overcrossing (resp. undercrossing) of a come-back arc, $s(p)$ is the $+1$ color shift (resp. $-1$ the color shift) we used applying the strand rule at that come-back pattern.
+Let us first give an interpretation of states explaining, in particular, how conditions (a)-(b) of Definition \ref{def:states} arise in our setting.
+For each endpoint $p$ of an arc in $B$ that is an intersection point of $ \gamma\cap (P\cup P')$ the sign $s(p)$ corresponds to the choice of $\pm 1$ color shift we used while applying the strand rule at $p$.
+If $p$ is an overcrossing (resp. undercrossing) of a come-back arc, $s(p)$ is the color shift (resp. $-1$ times the color shift) we used applying the strand rule at that come-back pattern.
+This produces a function $s: B_{\rm{end}}\longmapsto \lbrace \pm 1 \rbrace$ that satisfies condition (b) of Definition \ref{def:states}.

 Note that for each $s\in \mathcal{S}_{\sigma},$ the remaining pattern after the initial strand rules is a scalar multiple of the vector $\phi_{a+\sigma}$.
 To compute this scalar (up to sign), we have associated a weight to each arc, representing loosely the cost of removing that arc using fusion rules.
 Note that the strand rules themselves produce signs, which we need to distribute to the remaining arcs.
-The sign of a strand rule corresponding to a come-back pattern will be distributed to the overcrossing end, while the sign for a strand rule at a point $\in \gamma\cap (P\cup P')$ will be distributed to the arc that is in a pants piece.
+Our convention is, that the sign of a strand rule corresponding to a come-back pattern, will be distributed to the overcrossing end, while the sign for a strand rule at a point $ \gamma\cap (P\cup P')$ will be distributed to the arc that is in a pants piece.